-Local password managers keep your passwords inside of your devices or browsers.
-This eliminates the chances that you might lose your credentials in a company-wide data breach.
+Local password managers keep your passwords on your devices or browsers.
+This eliminates the chances of losing your credentials in a company-wide data breach.
 They’re also usually free.

-Local-based password managers are also less convenient as you’ll need to have your passwords installed on every device you use.
-So if you try to log into Facebook from your friend’s phone, you’ll need to remember the password.
+Local storage password managers are also less convenient, as you’ll need to install them on every device you use.
+So if you try to log into Facebook on your friend’s phone, you’ll need to remember the password.

 Cloud password managers

-Cloud password managers store your passwords in cloud databases.
+Cloud-based password managers store your passwords in cloud databases.
 They are more convenient because you can access them from anywhere.
 However, they can potentially be subjected to data breaches.
-That’s why it’s very important to find a trustworthy password manager provider!
+That’s why finding a trustworthy and secure password manager provider is very important!

 Unlike local password managers, their cloud-based counterparts are not tied to a single device.
-Essentially, you can use one from anywhere in the world as long as you have internet.
+Essentially, you can use one from anywhere in the world as long as you have internet access.

 Cloud password managers are also safer because they are not vulnerable to malware that might infect your devices.
-Their only security threats are breaches that might happen in cloud security operations.
+Their only security threats to your sensitive data are breaches that might happen in cloud security operations.

 Online password managers